notator/ResidentSynthHostTestSite/README.md

 Individual Note Controls:
 ![screenshot_Notes](https://github.com/notator/ResidentSynthHostTestSite/blob/testSite/images/ResidentSynthHost_4_Notes.png "screenshot_Notes")
-Ornaments can be configured in the _ResidentSynth_, and are described more fully in the ResidentSynth ornaments documentation below.
+Ornaments can be configured in the _ResidentSynth_, and are described more fully in its _Ornaments_ documentation below.
 The **ornaments** string input field can be used here in the _ResidentSynthHost_ to assign particular ornaments to particular MIDI input key numbers.
-The input string uses ":", ";" and whitespace characters as in a CSS _style_ string.
-It can have up to 127 repeats of `<key>:<ornamentIndex>;` separated by whitespace.
+The input string can have up to 127 `<key>:<ornamentIndex>;` substrings, separated by optional whitespace.
 The final ";" is optional.
 For example: "60:0; 64:1; 72:0".
 The **velocityPitchSensitivity** input is a floating point value between 0 and 1.
 This value raises an individual note's output pitch depending on its velocity.
 If this value is 0, the velocity has no effect on the pitch.
 If this value is 1, the velocity has some maximum effect, depending on the current tuning.